 - Sort these ideas into a finished outline

 Here are some web design samples that may help you as you consider your options.
-All of this organization and research may sound a lot like what you learned in English class you were paying attention weren’t you?
+All of this organization and research may sound a lot like what you learned in English class; You were paying attention weren’t you?

 Keywords are a group of words that best describe the topic of your site.
 They are the group of words your customers would use to find you in a web search.
-For example, if you sell eyeglasses, and you only use the words “eyeglasses” to describe your products but your potential customer searches for “prescription lenses” or “designer frames” your website will probably not be found.
+For example, if you sell eyeglasses, and you only use the words “eyeglasses” to describe your products but your potential customer searches for “prescription lenses” or “designer frames” then your website will probably not be found.

 Finding the best and most popular keywords and using them effectively is a vital part of driving more traffic to your site.
 For best results you should use a keyword research tools like Wordtracker.
 Wordtracker can compile a list of terms people search for, indicate how often they are searched for, and even help you discover keywords you may not have considered.
 Developing a database of customer searched keywords will help to focus the efforts of the next step most successfully; the script.